Reese McGuire Player Props: Red Sox vs. Reds

 Reese McGuire At The Plate

-- In 29 games played this year, he has not hit a long ball.
+- He has not gone deep in his 30 games this year.

-- McGuire has driven in a run in seven games this season (24.1%), including two games with multiple runs batted in.
+- McGuire has driven in a run in eight games this year (26.7%), including two games with multiple runs batted in.

-- He has scored at least one run five times this year (17.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.